XRPL-Lending-Network/network-wallet-core/docs/guide/getting-started.md

 # Getting Started

-Get up and running with XRPL Connect in minutes.
+Get up and running with XRPL-Connect in minutes.

 ## Installation